mobizt/Firebase-ESP32/README.md

 # Firebase Realtime Database Arduino Library for ESP32

-Google's Firebase Realtime Database Arduino Library for ESP32 v 3.6.2
+Google's Firebase Realtime Database Arduino Library for ESP32 v 3.6.3

 This library supports ESP32 MCU from Espressif.
-The following are platforms which library are also available.
+The following are platforms in which libraries are also available.

 * [ESP8266 Firebase Arduino library]( https://github.com/mobizt/Firebase-ESP8266)